MicrosoftDocs/cpp-docs/docs/cppcx/ref-classes-and-structs-c-cx.md

  A ref struct is the same as a ref class, except that by default its members have `public` accessibility.

- A `public` ref class or ref struct is emitted in metadata, but to be usable from other Universal Windows Platform apps and [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] components it must have at least one public or protected constructor.
+ A `public` ref class or ref struct is emitted in metadata, but to be usable from other Universal Windows Platform apps and Windows Runtime components it must have at least one public or protected constructor.
 A public ref class that has a public constructor must also be declared as `sealed` to prevent further derivation through the application binary interface (ABI).

- Public members may not be declared as const because the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] type system does not support const.
+ Public members may not be declared as const because the Windows Runtime type system does not support const.
 You can use a static property to declare a public data member with a constant value.

  When you define a public ref class or struct, the compiler applies the required attributes to the class and stores that information in the .winmd file of the app.
 However, when you define a public unsealed ref class, manually apply the `Windows::Foundation::Metadata::WebHostHidden` attribute to ensure that the class is not visible to Universal Windows Platform apps that are written in JavaScript.